• Skip to primary navigation

 Table of Contents

-How does a Cricut Maker Work?
+How Does a Cricut Maker Work?

 A Cricut Maker is an electronic cutting machine that can be programmed to cut out shapes from a variety of materials.